CERA @ CSSE Conference 2018

 5. Post-WW2 everyday Metis life.

 For more information regarding Dr. Andersen’s research please visit his website.
-Please join us for Dr. Andersen’s keynote presentation on Monday May 28th 2018 from 1:30-2:45 (location will be announced soon).
+Please join us for Dr. Andersen’s keynote presentation on Monday May 28th 2018 from 1:30-2:45 at the Education Building room 616.